ByteThisCoding/js-is-prime/README.md

 Notice that for each pair ``a x b``, ``a <= b``.
 We could also write the reverse pairs, but those pairs would be redundant.
 In other words, for each ``a x b`` pair, the pair ``b x a`` also exists.
 For a concrete example of the number 12: ``1x12 and 12x1, 2x6 and 6x2, 3x4 and 4x3``.

 This hints at the fact that there is some type of threshold between 1 and the number we're testing; once we cross that threshold, we'll be performing redundant calculations.
 For the number 12, that threshold appears to lie somewhere near the number 3 or 4.
-If we consider the factors of 36, we'll see: ``1x36, 2x18, 3x12, 4x9, and 6x6``, where we have a pair of ``6x6``, which means 36 is a square number.
-This also means that we've found our threshold value: the **square root** of the number we're testing.
+If we consider the factors of 36, we'll see: ``1x36, 2x18, 3x12, 4x9, and 6x6``, where we have a pair of ``6x6``.
+6 is the only number which appears in a single pair twice.
+Until this point, the values on the left side of the pair have been increasing, and the values on the right side have been decreasing.
+With 6, they've *met in the middle*, and any pair generated after this will be redundant.
+Therefore, the **square root** of the number we're testing determines that threshold (even for numbers that are not square, such as 38).

 In other words: **we only need to test integers up to the square root** of the number we're testing.
 Any testing beyond that will be redundant.
 The code below builds upon our previous examples with this optimization:
 ```javascript